STealthy-and-haSTy/SublimeScraps/plugins/README.md

 ### What they do

  * [add_file_folder_to_sidebar.py](add_file_folder_to_sidebar.py) is a plugin
-   that was requested on Stack Overflow in response to a question about adding the path of the current file to the side bar without having to go through a file dialog.
+   that was first written in an answer on Stack Overflow in response to a question about adding the path of the current file to the side bar without having to go through a file dialog.

  * [clear_console.py](clear_console.py) is a simple plugin that implements a command that lets you clear the Sublime Text console.
 This is done by